neos/doctools/TheDefinitiveGuide/PartII/Modeling.rst

 related and reappear in almost every project: security, database, validation, persistence, logging, visualization and much more.
 FLOW3 preaches legible code, well-proven design patterns, true object orientation and provides first class support for Domain-Driven Design.
-And it takes care of most of the cross- cutting concerns, separating them from the business logic of the application. [#]_ [#]_
+And it takes care of most of the cross-cutting concerns, separating them from the business logic of the application. [#]_ [#]_

 Domain-Driven Design
 ====================